nikbearbrown/INFO_7390_Art_and_Science_of_Data/Generative_AI_for_Data/Fall_2024/Group_7_History_of_Massachusetts_Bot/README.md

 - **API Issues**: Ensure the OpenAI API key is valid and set up correctly in Streamlit secrets.
 - **Vector Store**: Verify FAISS index is correctly initialized with the processed data.
 - **UI Errors**: Restart the Streamlit server and check the console logs for detailed error messages.

+## Attestation

+WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK.